LeonardoResearchGroup/NetInt/README.md

-# NetInt #
+# NetInt.
+Networked Interaction Visualization in Java #

-NetInt is a Java-based node-link visualization tool designed to visualize all kinds of directed graphs.
+NetInt is a Java-based node-link visualization prototype designed to visualize all kinds of directed graphs.
 It was originally developed to analyze financial communities of hundreds of thousands of bank clients clustered by their money transactions.

 This visualization platform supports the visual discovery of patterns across the entire dataset, affording a view of disjoint clusters of vertices that could be filtered, zoomed in or drilled down.
 The graphical user interface allows the user to choose an aggregation attributes from a list of vertex attributes, displaying an interactive structure.